How Much Does it Really Cost to Have and Raise Kids in Australia?

 Babies and Toddlers

-I saved money by purchasing things second hand, using hand me downs, buying only what I needed etc.
+Saved money by purchasing things second hand, using hand-me-downs, buying only what you need etc.

-The car seat, pram and cot mattress were new for health and safety reasons but you can buy them on sale.
+The car seat, pram and cot mattress should be new for health and safety reasons but you can buy them on sale.

 Overall, the baby stage was the cheapest stage.